 Alzheimer's disease is a neurological disorder in which the death of brain cells causes memory loss and cognitive decline.
-A neurodegenerative type of dementia, the disease starts mild and gets progressively worse.

 Fast facts on Alzheimer's disease

 - Alzheimer's disease is the most common type of dementia.

 - It happens when plaques containing beta amyloid form in the brain.

 - As symptoms worsen, it becomes harder for people to remember recent events, to reason, and to recognize people they know.

 - Eventually, a person with Alzheimer's is likely to need full-time assistance.

 To receive a diagnosis of Alzheimer's, the person must have experienced a decline in cognitive or behavioral function and performance compared with how they were previously.
 This decline must interfere with their ability to function at work or in usual activities.

 The cognitive decline must be seen in at least two of the five symptom areas listed below:

 1. Reduced ability to take in and remember new information, which can lead, for example, to: